SCRIPT (Sunshine Coast Regional Innovation Program)

-Sunshine Coast Council, Noosa Council and Regional Development Australia Sunshine Coast, along with their project partners have been awarded Advance Queensland Regional Innovation funding.
-The funding was collectively matched by a number of organisations providing over $1 million over 3 years to develop innovation and entrepreneurial activities across the Sunshine Coast region.
+Sunshine Coast Council, Noosa Council and Regional Development Australia (RDA) Sunshine Coast, along with their project partners have been awarded Advance Queensland Regional Innovation funding.
+The funding was collectively matched by over 20 Sunshine Coast organisations – providing over $1 million over three years to develop innovation and entrepreneurial activities across the region.
+Sunshine Coast is fortunate to have an established and active innovation ecosystem and SCRIPT works to increase the connections and relationships across government, educational institutions, entrepreneurs, investors and more.

 About the program

-Our vision is to animate a culture of innovation on the Sunshine Coast
+Our vision is to fuel the culture of innovation on the Sunshine Coast

 #SCRIPT is a collaboration of local entrepreneurs, businesses, government stakeholders and community members dedicated to growing innovation and business capacity on the coast.
-Sunshine Coast has a strong innovation ecosystem and this funding will allow for greater networking and enable more entrepreneurial activity, resulting in more jobs and a boosted economy.
+Sunshine Coast has a strong innovation ecosystem and this funding allows for greater networking and enables more entrepreneurial activity, resulting in more jobs and a boosted economy.

 To bring about these outcomes, activities and resources are aligned to the following key priority areas: